kjgr/pages-repo/index.md

 Here is a [link](/README.md) to an other md file from master.

-Thank oyu fro reading all this.
+Thank you for reading all this.
-Here is a link to go back [up] (# Welcome to Janav's page)
+Here is a link to go back [up] (#welcome-to-janavs-page)